 Summer Corn Salad

 Save the corn cobs if you like - you can simmer them for a while to make a quick corn stock.
-I did this for a corn soup recently - turns out great.
+I did this for corn soup and it really turns out great.
 Also, if Mexican oregano is hard for you to come by, you can substitute fresh oregano, or chives, or whatever herbs you like, really.
-Mexican oregano is unique, potently fragrant, and zesty and earthy all at once - I have a fondness for it with corn, and with mushrooms as well.
+Mexican oregano is unique, potently fragrant, and zesty and earthy all at once - I have a fondness for it with corn and with mushrooms as well!

 Shuck the corn and use a knife to cut the kernels from the cobs.
 Place the kernels in a medium bowl with the shallot while you make the dressing.

 Combine the lemon juice, salt, and sugar in a small bowl or jar.
 Gradually add the oil, whisking vigorously until the dressing comes together.
 Taste, and adjust with more lemon juice, salt or sugar, if needed.
 This dressing should be on the sweet side, not overly tangy.

 Just before serving, add the seeds to the bowl of corn along with 2/3 of the dressing.
 Toss well, really get everything well coated.
 If you want more dressing, add more to taste.
 Crush the oregano between your palms and let it shower down on to the salad.
 Toss one more time and serve.

 I have been experimenting with corn too and I was thinking about making similar salad but with toasted almonds.
 I agree that corn has a great culinary potential.
 For example, recently, I made corn pancakes (savory or even spicy), which turned out unexpectedly delicious.

 i've never had raw corn, but it looks delicious in this salad, especially with the pine nuts and sunflower seeds!

 Love this idea, but I'm still reeling from your shaved fennel salad!!!!
 So fresh.
 I added a handful of freshly picked blueberries at the end!